javoeria/slack-dart/README.md

   String? iconEmoji, // Emoji to use as the icon for this message.
   String? iconUrl,   // URL to an image to use as the icon for this message.
   String? username,  // Set your bot's user name.
+  List<Block>? blocks, // Blocks that can be combined to create interactive messages.
-  List<Attachment>? attachments, // Attachment list that can be added as secondary content.
+  List<Attachment>? attachments, // Attachments that can be added as secondary content.
 });
 ```